Linkudo

 Customisable Player Preferences

 Linkudo supports five selectable themes, allowing players to personalise the game without changing the underlying mechanics.
-Preferences persist across sessions through localStorage and back‑end device recognition, while theme choices are tracked to help understand engagement patterns.
+Preferences persist across sessions through localStorage and back‑end device recognition, whilst theme choices are tracked to help understand engagement patterns.

 Automated Social Share Image Generation